TrySpace/ReactDebugMixin/README.md

 ### Attrs ###

-* _componentName_ - this is the name of the component, for reference, you can give any name you like
+* _componentName_ - This is the name of the component for reference.
+You can give any name you like

-* _stateKey_ - optional attribute to output a specific `this.state[stateKey]` in each stage
+* _stateKey_ - Optional attribute to output a specific `this.state[stateKey]` in each stage

-* _collapseBool_ - optional boolean to collapse the console.groups
+* _collapseBool_ - Optional boolean to collapse the console.groups

 Example: